-Today, LeVar is on a farm where it is dinner time.
+Today, LeVar is on a farm in Hawaii where it is dinner time.
 Dinner is just about the busiest time for everyone, especially for pigs.
 LeVar says that pigs are such lovable animals.
 An animation of a pigerick is shown.
 It is about a pig from Tennessee who was so fat, she outgrew her clothes.
 A pigerick is a limerick about pigs.
 More of these poems will be seen in this show.

 LeVar and the viewers will be going hog wild today.
 The pigs have just finished dinner, so LeVar decides to read them an after dinner book.
 Today's book is about a pig who makes a wish, finds a special friend, and gets involved with a crook.
 The story is called Perfect the Pig, narrated by James Coco.
 Perfect was a very small pig, yet he was very gental and not greedy.
 Perfect wished to have wings to fly.
 One day, he gets his wish after helping a large sow who fell.
 As soon as Perfect gets his wings, the other pigs and even the birds start to make fun of him.
 Perfect flies far away until he makes friends with a woman named Olive.
 Olive loved Perfect so much that she soon starts painting portraits of him.
 Olive was the was who gave Perfect his name.
 One day as Perfect flew along, he gets lost in a heavy fog.
 A man soon finds him on a park bench and begins to get excited when he discovers a pig with wings.
 That terrible man calls Perfect Oink.
 Perfect gets nothing but garbage to eat.
 The crook dresses Perfect in a costume to put him in a show.
 When Perfect sees Olive in the audience one day in a show, he was overjoyed to be back with her again.